Reubes77/NautilusSwimAcademy/README.md

  Welcome to the Nautilus Swimcademy Website.

- The Nautilus Swimcademy is a landing page for people (parents & childern) who have a desire to learn to swim, improve their swimming technique, get healthy & improve fitness or to overcome their fear of water.
+ The Nautilus Swimcademy is a landing page for people who have a desire to learn to swim, improve their swimming technique, get healthy & improve fitness or to overcome their fear of water.
+I wanted to create a website that give users a place to find information that would inform them about swimming and seeing this as a healthy lifestyle exercise options as well as attract parents who want to give their children the opportunity to learn to swim in order to better prepare them when faced with water.
+I aimed to make the website as intuitive and easily to navigate.

- Users of this website will be able to find information to:
+ Users of this website will be able to find the following information:

   1. learning the benefits of swimming;

-  2. help choose the right class as well as the fee structure of each class;

-  3. learn about the Academy ethos and teaching practice;
+  2. learn about the Academy ethos and teaching practice;

+  3. help the user to choose the right class for them;

+  4. find out about the fee structure of each class;

-  4. see a gallery of images about the Academy;
+  5. see a gallery of images about the Academy;

-  5. ablity to contact the Academy and sign-up and find the location via a map.
+  6. contact the Academy and sign-up and find the location via a map;

+  7. interact with our social media channels.

 ![Responsiveness](assets/images/screenshot_responsiveness.webp)

  [You can view this website here](https://reubes77.github.io/nautilus-swim-academy/contact.html)

+ ----

  # UX

- ### Rationale
+ ### Creative Rationale

 When starting the journey on the home page, we wanted the user to get excited in taking this step to becoming a swimmer.
-We felt the use of a visually heroic image of a swimmer mid-stroke rising from the water would create a sense of inspiration.
-We used this principle to drive each page which the user would navigate to, namely, About Us and the Classes & Fees pages.
-We felt it important to also add a Gallery page to showcase the diverse students at our Academy and so motivate the user even more to take action and sign up.
-Our Contact Us page allowed the user to be able to sign-up using the form or call us, allowing additional options for communication with the Academy.
-We also thought that incorporating a map with a pin location would also provide more information for the user if they desired to visit us.
+I made use of a visually dynamic movement image of a swimmer performing the butterfly stroke rising from the water, as this would create a sense of inspiration and awe.
+I used this principle to drive the following two pages (About Us and Classes & Fees pages) which the user would navigate to.
+I felt it important to also add a Gallery page to showcase the diverse students at the Academy and so motivate the user even more to take action and sign up.
+The Contact Us page allowed the user to be able to sign-up using the form or call, allowing additional options for communication with the Academy.
+I incorporated a map with a pin location to provide more information for the user if they desired to visit the Academy.

 ### Colour Scheme

-We used 3 basic colors groups to drive the website visually from a color perspective.
-The primary colour group used is Blue which drives a sense of competence and trust.
-The second colour group used is Orange which drives confidence and bravery and the third colour group is white which drives honesty and simplicity and this is also accompanied by greys which help soften certain elements in our website.
+Color drives emotion and careful consideration was taken in pairing colors to compliment each other and the visuals but also drive emeotion.
+I used 3 basic colors groups and two accent colors for the website to visually compliment the website from a color perspective.
+The primary colour group used is Blue which gives a sense of competence and trust.
+The second colour group used is Orange which denotes confidence and bravery and the third colour group is white which drives honesty and simplicity.
+The two accent colors are greys which compliments the  color white and help soften certain elements in our website.
+Below is a breakdown of the colors and their usage.

   - #085394 / #9fc5f8 / #6fa8dc used as background color for home and classes pages.

   - #f6b26b / #ff9900 used for fees structure and background color for about page.

-  - #222831 used for navbar, headlines and text.
+  - #222831 used for navbar, headlines and about page text.

   - #ffffff used for headlines and primary text, background color for fees and contact page.